9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 ```
 ::::

-Here is a possible \"friendlier\" way to create a Bloom filter.
+Here is a possible "friendlier" way to create a Bloom filter.
 It
 leaves responsibility for hashing values in the hands of a type class,
 Hashable.
 It lets us configure the Bloom filter based on a parameter
 that is easier to understand, namely the rate of false positives that we